stickersandstamps/cat-destroy/proposal.md

     - Find images for items and add code to randomize their placement.
 Utilize the random class.

 - Week 3 (Final)
-  1. Add waves of Randomly Spawned Items
+  1. Add Waves of Randomly Spawned Items
     - After one set of items is destroyed, another set should appear immediately after until there are no objects left to destroy.
   2. Add Game Music & Sound Effects
     - Add the main game's music using the Pygame mixer, and add soundeffects for when an object is destroyed.